TPU and Flexible Filament

 Part is much stiffer or floppier than expected

-Likely cause: Walls, infill, and geometry dominate stiffness more than the TPU label or hardness alone
+Likely cause: Walls, infill, and part shape drive stiffness more than the TPU label or hardness alone

-Fix: Change wall count and infill percentage/pattern; add thickness, ribs, or fillets where you need stiffness; use thinner sections where you need flex.
+Fix: Change wall count and infill percentage/pattern; add thickness, ribs, or fillets where you need stiffness; thin sections where you need flex.